 When starting out, you may feel a little unsure and even sceptical about your new deodorant’s performance, so a mid-day wet wipe over your pits may be your saviour.
 Wipe and reapply.

 If you find that you’re starting to develop a rash from natural deodorant, it could be the sodium bicarbonate (aka bicarb) that is bothering you.
 I can only advise that you stop for a while and try again when the rash has subsided, or switch to one of these low-carb or carb-free recipes.

-If you have tried many or most of these suggestions and you’re still struggling, it is worth trying some gentle dry brushing and a pit detox.
-There is a recipe in The Inspired Little Book, but basically it is a paste made from bentonite clay and water or apple cider vinegar, which you’ll leave on for 5-20 minutes, then rinse off.
-Massaging your underarms will help to promote lymphatic drainage, the paste will help to clear your pores and this will certainly help with odour issues.
+If you have tried many or most of these suggestions and you’re still struggling, it is worth trying some gentle dry brushing* and a pit detox.
+Basically, it is a paste made from bentonite clay and water or apple cider vinegar, which you’ll leave on for 5-20 minutes, then rinse off.
+Massaging your underarms will help to promote lymphatic drainage, the paste will help to clear your pores, and this will certainly help with odour issues.

 If you are new to dry brushing, here’s a simple explanation.
 Using a good quality body brush, start at your feet and work towards your heart, brushing in long, light strokes up your body.
 It can help exfoliate your skin, promote blood flow towards your heart and help with lymphatic drainage.
 Follow with a body cream and your skin will thank you for it!